YannickSpoerl/JavaOpenMensa/README.md

 Note that calling any of those methods will result in an Exception if you haven't initialized the canteens meals!

 **General**</br>
+The Parser uses JSON-simple, I put the .jar already into the project structure, but you might need to add the .jar manually as well. </br>
-Canteen and Meal both contains several Getters and a toString()- method. </br>
+Canteen and Meal both contain several Getters and a `toString()`- method. </br>
-If any object or data shouldn't it will be `null`. </br>
+If any object or data shouldn't exist it will be `null`. </br>
-The save-file, where all canteens are stored is called *allCanteens.txt*. </br>
+The save-file, where all canteens are stored is called *allCanteens.tmp*. </br>
-The code and structure is written in a way that the number of neccessary HTTP-request is minimal.</br></br>
+The code and structure is written in a way, that the number of neccessary HTTP-request is minimal.</br></br>
-I'm new to this kind of stuff at all so there might be some bugs, mistakes, badly written passages, weird structure,... :-) </br>
+I'm new to this kind of stuff at all, so there might be some bugs, mistakes, badly written passages, weird structure,... </br>
-So feel free to contact me I would love to extend and improve this project!
+So feel free to contact me, I would love to extend and improve this project!